f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

 4. In the ARM Template, populate this information:

-   * Resource group (Select existing or create new resource group that makes resource termination painless)
+   * Resource group (select existing or create new resource group that makes resource termination painless)
-   * Chose admin user name (default value is azureuser)
+   * Choose admin user name (default value is azureuser)
-   * Chose authentication type (password of sshkey string)
+   * Choose authentication type (password of sshkey string)
    * Enter password / sshPublicKey for BigIq DCD , CM virtual machines (connect to VM using these credentials)
-   * Chose Big IQ password (management console's password)
+   * Choose Big IQ password (management console's password)
-   * Service principal secret (Identity string created while app registration)
+   * Service principal secret (identity string created while app registration)
-   * Enter azure client Id (Can be found under app registration section as Application ID)
+   * Enter azure client Id (can be found under app registration section as Application ID)
    * Enter license keys of CM , DCD , BIG IP appropriately
    * Location (default is resourceGroup's location - modify to deploy the resources in other location)
-   * Enter ssg , dcd , cm instance names(must be fewer than 25 characters)
+   * Enter ssg, dcd, cm instance names (must be fewer than 25 characters)

 5. Accept the terms and conditions checkbox & launch the cloud deployment